-Rebecca Ann Bentley is a queer Australian director, writer & producer currently based in Melbourne, Australia.
+Rebecca Ann Bentley is a queer Australian director, writer, producer & disability activist currently based in Melbourne, Australia.

 Rebecca has always loved writing and creating stories with strong messages since she was a young girl.
 However, she first truly discovered her love of the industry when she was twelve years old and saw her sibling in a play.
 The idea of creating stories excited her.